ntpoppe/botai/README.md

 ## Known Issues

 - **Upsert Scripts**: The database upsert scripts in `src/db/upserts/` are currently non-functional due to Blizzard API endpoint changes.
 These scripts were designed to sync auction house data, item information, and realm data but require updates to work with current API endpoints.
+I also just don't feel like fixing it.